Sophie McKinna

 Sophie McKinna (born 31 August 1994) is a British Olympic athlete specialising in the shot put.
 She won silver medals at the 2011 World Youth Championships and 2013 European Junior Championships.
-She became the 2019 British Indoor and Outdoor Champion.

 Her indoor personal best is 18.82 metres (Birmingham 2022).
 At the 2019 World Championships in Doha she threw a new outdoor personal best of 18.61m to qualify for the final.
 By throwing over the 18.50m required she qualified for the Tokyo Olympics in 2020.
 She competed in the event, throwing 17.81 m in the qualifying round to finish in 17th place.

-In 2020 she became a double British champion when successfully defending her title and winning the shot put event at the 2020 British Athletics Championships with a throw of 17.88 metres.